FAQs

 The centre includes a kitchen and café area selling healthy food and drink, as well as dedicated areas for dance, music, film, and multi-media, arts and crafts, gaming and DJ-ing, martial arts and boxing.

 Manchester City Council, in partnership with local business people, understood the need to bring a Youth Zone to East Manchester.
-Having seen the Youth Zone model in other towns and cities in England, they wanted to give young people from East Manchester access to a Youth Zone and the benefits it can bring for the whole community.
-HideOut Youth Zone is delivered in partnership between local business people, Manchester City Council and OnSide Youth Zones.
+Having seen the Youth Zone model in other towns and cities in England, they wanted to give young people from the area access to a Youth Zone and the benefits it can bring for the whole community.

 The Youth Zone project build cost was estimated at £6.6million.
 Fred Done has made a personal donation of £6million to create a brand-new Youth Zone in EastManchester.
+As well as providing the site, Manchester City Council agreed to an investment contribution of £1.5m towards capitalcosts, as well as contributing to the annual running costs.
+OnSide have raised the remaining annual running costs via its network of private sector supporters and charitable trusts and grants.

 OnSide was keen for the Youth Zone to be accessible for all young people across the borough.
 HideOut Youth Zone is built on the former Gorton baths site at the corner of Hyde Road and Queensland Road and was chosen as the preferred site for the Youth Zone due to its accessibility and transport links.